Films of Sweden

 History of Swedish Cinema

-Swedish film experienced its first boom in the latter half of the silent age of cinema, 1912-1924.
+Swedish Film experienced its first boom in the latter half of the silent age of cinema, 1912-1924.
 This period is often called the Golden Age of Swedish Cinema when movies like Häxan (The Witch), Terje Viggen (A Man There Was), The Saga of Gösta Berling (Gösta Berlings Saga), The Phantom Carriage (Körkarlen), and Ingeborg Holm put Sweden on the cinematic map.

 Journey of Swedish Films

-The influential Swedish filmmaker Ingmar Bergman rose to prominence in the fifties after he began making films in the mid-forties.
+The influential Swedish Filmmaker Ingmar Bergman rose to prominence in the fifties after he began making films in the mid-forties.
 His film Smiles of a Summer Night (1955) brought him international attention.
 A year later, he made one of his most famous films, The Seventh Seal (1957).
-In the 1960s, Bergman won the Academy Award for Best Foreign Language Film for two consecutive years, with The Virgin Spring (Jungfrukällan) in 1960 and Through a Glass Darkly(Såsom i en spegel) in 1961.
+In the 1960s, Bergman won the Academy Award for Best Foreign Language Film for two consecutive years, with The Virgin Spring (Jungfrukällan) in 1960 and Through a Glass Darkly (Såsom i en spegel) in 1961.
 He won the award again in 1983, for the period family drama Fanny and Alexander (Fanny och Alexander).
-Bergman was nominated once for the Best Picture award, for the 1973 film Cries and Whispers(Viskningar och rop), the story of two sisters watching over their third sister's deathbed, both afraid she might die, but hoping she does.
+Bergman was nominated once for the Best Picture award, for the 1973 film Cries and Whispers (Viskningar och rop), the story of two sisters watching over their third sister's deathbed, both afraid she might die, but hoping she does.
 It lost to The Sting.
 Although it was not nominated in the Foreign Language category, gave Bergman the first of three nominations for Best Director.
 Bergman also won four Golden Globe Awards for Best Foreign Language Film.

-Jan Troell started his career as Widerberg's director of photography, but could soon debut with his own film Here's Your Life (Här har du ditt liv).
-He went on to direct The Emigrants (Utvandrarna) in 1971 and its sequel The New Land(Nybyggarna) the following year.
+Jan Troell started his career as Widerberg's Director of Photography, but could soon debut with his own film Here's Your Life (Här har du ditt liv).
+He went on to direct The Emigrants (Utvandrarna) in 1971 and its sequel The New Land (Nybyggarna) the following year.
 The films are based on Vilhelm Moberg's epic novels about Swedish emigration to America in the 19th century, books extremely well known in Sweden.
 The Emigrants was nominated for four Academy Awards, including Best Director and Best Picture.
 Troell then went to Hollywood, where he directed Zandy's Bride, starring Gene Hackman, and Hurricane.
 He returned to Sweden to make The Flight of the Eagle (Ingenjör Andrées luftfärd), a film about the Swedish explorer Andrée's disastrous 1897 polar expedition.
-The film was nominated for an Academy Awards for best foreign language film.
+The Swedish Film was nominated for an Academy Awards for best foreign language film.
 Later works include the controversial Il Capitano: A Swedish Requiem (Il Capitano), Hamsun, about Knut Hamsun, As White as in Snow (Så vit som en snö), and several documentaries.

 In the 1960s Ingmar Bergman saw a comedic duo's variety show on Gröna Lund and told his studio "There are two funny guys down at Gröna Lund.
 Why don't you let them do a movie?
 There aren't too many funny movies these days."
 The duo was Hans Alfredsson and Tage Danielsson, known as Hasse & Tage, who made a movie called Svenska bilder.
 Their own production company AB Svenska Ord made many more movies after that one, directed either by Hasse or Tage.
 They include, among others Docking the Boat (Att angöra en brygga), The Apple War (Äppelkriget), The Man Who Quit Smoking (Mannen som slutade röka), Release the Prisoners to Spring (Släpp fångarne loss – det är vår!), Ägget är löst, The Adventures of Picasso (Picassos äventyr), SOPOR and The Simple-Minded Murder (Den enfaldige mördaren).
-These films have cult status in contemporary Sweden.
+These Swedish Films have cult status in contemporary Sweden.

-Roy Andersson had a breakthrough with his first feature-length film of Sweden, A Swedish Love Story in 1969, and was awarded four prizes at the International Film Festival in Berlin the same year.
+Roy Andersson had a breakthrough with his first feature-length Film of Sweden, A Swedish Love Story in 1969, and was awarded four prizes at the International Film Festival in Berlin the same year.
 Following the financial and critical disaster of his 1975 film Giliap, he took a two-decade break from film directing.
 In March 1996, Andersson began filming Songs from the Second Floor, which premiered at the 2000 Cannes Film Festival, winning the Special Jury Prize.
-Andersson's return to filmmaking was a major success with the critics, earning him five Guldbagge Awards in Sweden for best film, direction, cinematography, screenplay and sound.
+Andersson's return to Filmmaking Career was a major success with the critics, earning him five Guldbagge Awards in Sweden for best film, direction, cinematography, screenplay and sound.

 Director Lasse Hallström made his feature-length film debut in 1975 with the comedy A Guy and a Gal (En kille och en tjej) featuring the well-known Swedish comic duo Magnus Härenstam and Brasse Brännström.
 He was the man behind most of ABBA's music videos, as well as the film ABBA: The Movie.
 My Life as a Dog, released in Sweden in 1985, was nominated for two 1987 Academy Awards, for directing and for adapted screenplay.
 In 1987, it won the Golden Globe Award for Best Foreign Language Film.
-Following the film's international success, Hallström has worked on American films – What's Eating Gilbert Grape, The Cider House Rules, Chocolat and Casanova, among others.
+Following the film's international success, Hallström has worked on American Films – What's Eating Gilbert Grape, The Cider House Rules, Chocolat and Casanova, among others.

-In 2009, the feature films The Girl With the Dragon Tattoo (Män som hatar kvinnor), The Girl Who Played with Fire(Flickan som lekte med elden) and The Girl Who Kicked the Hornets' Nest (Luftslottet som sprängdes) became international hits with the first film making more than $100 million worldwide.
-All three films were based on the hit novels of the same names that together comprise the "Millennium series" by Swedish author/journalist Stieg Larsson.
+In 2009, the Swedish Feature Films The Girl With the Dragon Tattoo (Män som hatar kvinnor), The Girl Who Played with Fire (Flickan som lekte med elden) and The Girl Who Kicked the Hornets' Nest (Luftslottet som sprängdes) became international hits with the first film making more than $100 million worldwide.
+All three Swedish Films were based on the hit novels of the same names that together comprise the "Millennium series" by Swedish author/journalist Stieg Larsson.

 Films: